23rd European Meeting of Environmental and Engineering Geophysics

 - Use font ‘Times New Roman 11pts’ with single line spacing.
 Set the alignment as justified and use the standard Word outline level (body text).

 - Use 2,54 cm (1”) for top, bottom, left and right margin.

 The lay-out of the references should be consistent with the style guide for references in the First Break guidance for authors.
 Please ensure every citation has a reference and vice versa.

 Number the figures sequentially, according to their appearance in the text, and check that each figure is cited in the text.

 Supply a short caption for each figure; more detailed discussion of the figure can be reserved for the text.
 Further information about the use of figure captions and figure numbering can be found in the First Break guidance for authors.

 Your extended abstract will be uploaded in several steps using the online submission module.
-The body of the extended abstract must be uploaded using the template, either in Word [doc: 354 kB] or in LaTeX [1 MB].
+The body of the extended abstract must be uploaded using the template [doc: 494 kB].
+A LaTeX template can be downloaded via this link.